Length orthospectrum of convex bodies on flat tori: Asymptotics of oscillatory integrals

 \subsection{Stationary points}

-We now turn to the terms $I_F^{(\pm 1)}$ and need the following lemma, which is again more or less classical (asymptotics of the Fourier transform of the surface measure on the sphere).
+We now turn to the terms $I_F^{(\pm 1)}$ and need the following lemma, which is again more or less classical (asymptotics of the Fourier transform of the surface measure on a convex set):